Install and Configure App Tester

 File format and example: IAP subscription item

-Subscription items are different from other types of items you can purchase.
+Subscription items are different from other types of items you purchase.
 Every purchasable item is associated with an identifier called an SKU that identifies it as unique.
-When a subscription is purchased, there are two SKUs involved.
-One, the "parent SKU", describes what the subscription is for (such as a magazine title).
-The other SKU is the "terms SKU", which describes the terms (price, length) of the subscription.
+When a subscriber purchases an item, the system uses two SKUs.
+The "parent SKU" describes what the subscription is for (such as a magazine title).
+The other SKU is the "terms SKU," which describes the terms (price, length) of the subscription.
 The terms SKU is what actually gets purchased by a customer.

 "your_terms_SKU":{